inozo22/minishell/nimishell/log.md

 DONE~~: make lexer and expanser works~~
 DONE: Fix expanser with 2 consecutive variables without space in the middle
 DONE: Fix expanding with not found variables to return null
+DONE: Add static variable home in built_cd to make the '~' expantion works